nuxt/vercel-builder/README.md

 **This package is only made for SSR applications.**

-If you wan't to deploy a statically generated Nuxt application instead, check [this guide from Vercel](https://vercel.com/guides/deploying-nuxtjs-with-vercel) for more information.
+If you want to deploy a statically generated Nuxt application instead, check [this guide from Vercel](https://vercel.com/guides/deploying-nuxtjs-with-vercel).

 ## Setup